giovanni-liboni/newstojson/README.md

-# Univr news to JSON
+# UniVR news to JSON
-Tool/Libreria per convertire un messaggio RSS proveniente dal sito dell'UNIVR in un oggetto JSON standard.
+Convert a news from the site to a JSON packet.